 Do I have to help out at AEFES?

-We recognise that not everyone can help out as some people have young children to care for or disabilities, but we do ask that everyone is able to help out does.
-When you buy your tickets, there is a form you can fill in to say what you would like to do to help.
-We can put you on a shift with friends and will make sure you're paired with someone more experienced if you've never volunteered before.
+There are lots of different ways to help out and even doing a couple of hours helps hugely!
+When you buy your tickets, there is a form you can fill in to ask if you would like to help.
+If you can help volunteer we can put you on a shift with friends and will make sure you’re paired with someone more experienced if you’ve never volunteered before.

 Do I get a free ticket if I volunteer?

-No. Because most of our attendees volunteer, if we offered them free or discounted tickets we wouldn't be able to afford to run the festival (unless we increased the overall ticket price, and that would make it less accessible to people on low incomes).
+No. Because so many of our attendees volunteer, if we offered them free or discounted tickets we wouldn’t be able to afford to run the festival (unless we increased the overall ticket price, and that would make it less accessible to people on low incomes).

-Most festivals don't run at £50 for a week ticket because they can't afford it, because someone somewhere down the line is getting paid a wage.
+Most festivals don’t run at £50 for a week ticket because they can’t afford it, because someone somewhere down the line is getting paid a wage.
 Obviously getting paid to work is a good thing!
-But our approach, in a sense, is that rather than charging £100 for a ticket, we charge £50 and then most people who come make up the extra money by donating their time.
-Time is an easier and more friendly way to contribute than money.
+But our approach, in a sense, is that rather than charging £100 for a ticket, we charge £50 and then most people who attend make up the extra by donating their time.
+Time is an easier and more friendly way to contribute .

 We do give all volunteers a free AEFES t-shirt as a thank you.

 What is your policy for professional or semiprofessional workshops facilitators, lecturers and performers?
 These people do these things for a living and can’t afford to work for free or pay to work.